Instagram | Trip advisor | About Us | Contact Us | 00989381708194 |

 • Golrizan ceremony

-Golrizan ceremony is one of the old customs of zoorkhaneh that takes place for different events such as wrestling between two Pahlevan (champions), help to people, opening day of zoorkhaneh, and give a warm welcome to a Pahlevan who came from the other city.
+Golrizan ceremony is one of the old customs of zoorkhaneh that takes place for different events such as wrestling between two Pahlevan (champions), helping people, the opening day of zoorkhaneh, and giving a warm welcome to a Pahlevan who came from the other city.

 • The famous zoorkhaneh in Tehran